 If you’ve seen any inspiring restaurant websites lately, drop them in the comments.
 We’d love to check them out!

-If you were inspired by any of these designs and want a new website design or just want to add new features to the one you have, reach out to us.
+If you were inspired by any of these designs and want a new restaurant website design or just want to add new features to the one you have, just contact us.
 We’ll build you a site that gets more orders and more customers faster than you can say Bon Appétit!